Don’t close the book yet on Timo Meier.

 “Using that frame, exposing people with the speed.
 I like how he dropped his leg, his inside leg, and he cut to the middle.
 It’s tough to stop,” Bob Boughner offered.
 “It’s something that we would love to see more of.
 It’s a good way to finish the season for him.
 He’s got two in his last three, sort of Timo-style goals.”

 Meier agreed: “I know myself.
 That’s my strength.
 So I gotta use it more.”

-Okay, so Meier may never be Mikko Rantanen or Mat Barzal, the two stars chosen after Meier went eighth in the 2015 NHL Draft.
+Okay, so Meier may never be Mikko Rantanen or Mat Barzal, the two stars chosen after Meier went ninth in the 2015 NHL Draft.
 There’s nothing wrong with that: Meier can still be a great player in his own right.

 It’s not that far away for the 24-year-old winger.
 In fact, it’s just two years away – or ago – that Meier scored 30 goals.
 Since then, however, and accounting for the last two seasons being shortened, Meier has dropped to a 25-goal 82-game pace last year and a 19-goal pace this season.

 That doesn’t seem to be a blueprint for long-term success, plateauing as a 22-year-old.
 But what if Meier hasn’t actually plateaued?

 For what it’s worth: It happens, seemingly plateauing at an early age, struggling for a season or two, then getting back on track.

 Off the top of my head, Nathan MacKinnon is a good example.
 Now I’m not saying Meier is MacKinnon.
 But remember, MacKinnon burst into the league in 2013-14 and won the Calder Trophy, averaging 0.77 Points Per Game.
 The sky appeared to be the limit for him then.
 But over the next three years, he averaged a combined 0.66 Points Per Game, before exploding in 2017-18 for a 1.31 Points Per Game, a pace he’s sustained since then.